How to Fix Laptop Plugged in not Charging Error in Windows

 If you keep external devices attached to your laptop while charging, it will take longer for your laptop to charge up to its full capacity.

-Your battery power will divide between all these external devices like smartphones, printers, or anything else.
+Your battery power will divide between all these external devices, like smartphones, printers, or anything else.
 So, remove all the external devices and try to charge your laptop.
 This will charge your laptop faster and save you time.

 If your AC adapter or battery drivers are outdated or corrupted, it can also cause a charging problem.
 Thus, to fix the laptop plugged in not charging error in Windows, you can uninstall and reinstall the correct AC adapter or battery drivers: